Caterham School: Headmaster's House and Garden

 The herbaceous border in the Headmaster's Garden, when D.G.E.
 Hall lived in the house in the 1940s.

-The Old School in 2014, with the Headmaster's Garden now much reduced.
+The Headmaster's Garden in 2020, with the Caterham parterre.

-Sir Geoffrey Howe (then Deputy Prime Minister under Margaret Thatcher) and Lady Elspeth Howe in the Headmaster's Garden with headmaster Stephen Smith, the Head Boy and Sixth Form Prefects on Speech Day at Caterham in 1982.
+Sir Geoffrey Howe (then Deputy Prime Minister under Margaret Thatcher) and Lady Elspeth Howe in the Headmaster's Garden with headmaster Stephen Smith, the Head Boy (gowned) and Sixth Form Prefects on Speech Day at Caterham in 1982.